YVONNEANYANGO/Pitch/README.md

 ## Brief Description

-Password_Locker is a terminal run python application that creates room for users with one or more accounts to log in and store their credentials.
+Super-Pitch is an interractive website where users are given an opportunity to express and share their ideas to the public.This website promotes good communication skills and interractive skills.

 ## User Stories

 Benefits for the users...Users are able to:-
- * Create password locker account with their details eg Log-in and password
+ *
  * Store their existing login credentials
  * Generate password for a new credential

  ## Behaviour Driven Development(BDD)

 ## SetUp/Installation Requirements